MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ### -Applications
 The Applications parameter specifies the target when Microsoft 365 Groups are included in the policy (the ModernGroups parameter).
 Valid values are:

-- `Group:Exchange` for Microsoft 365 Group mailboxes.
+- `Group:Exchange` for the mailbox that's connected to the Microsoft 365 Group.
 - `Group:SharePoint` for the SharePoint site that's connected to the Microsoft 365 Group.
-- `"Group:Exchange","Group:SharePoint"` for both the mailbox and the SharePoint site for the Microsoft 365 Group.
+- `"Group:Exchange","Group:SharePoint"` for both the mailbox and the SharePoint site that are connected to the Microsoft 365 Group.
 This is the default value.

 ```yaml
 Type: MultiValuedProperty